 1) Ease of doing business:

 At present, a business has to get registered with various tax authorities, maintain many documents and file different tax returns to different authorities.
-In the current tax regime, people planning to start a business have to undergo a VAT registration with State’s sales tax department.
+In the current tax regime, people planning to start a business have to undergo a VAT registration with State’s department of sales tax.
 This registration has to be done with each state where the business has to carry out its operations.

 Moreover, different states have different VAT rates, regulations and procedures.
 Post GST, there will be single registration and very less paper work.
 The business owners would now be able to focus their energy in carrying out productive business operations rather than complying with complicated tax laws.